 Introduction to Hypersensitivity and Inflammatory Skin Disorders

-The diagnosis of most noninfectious rashes is based on the appearance of the rash.
-The cause of a rash cannot be determined by blood tests, and tests of any kind are rarely performed.
-However, persistent rashes, particularly those that do not respond to treatment, may lead the doctor to perform a skin biopsy, in which a small piece of skin is surgically removed for examination under a microscope.
-Also, if the doctor suspects a contact allergy as the cause, skin tests may be done (see Biology of the Skin:Skin tests).
+The diagnosis of most hypersensitivity rashes is based on the appearance of the rash.
+The cause of a rash often cannot be determined by blood tests, and tests of any kind are not usually done.
+However, persistent rashes, particularly those that do not respond to treatment, may lead the doctor to do a skin biopsy, in which a small piece of skin is surgically removed for examination under a microscope.
+Also, if the doctor suspects contact dermatitis is the cause, skin tests may be done.